mblue9/EuroBioC2024/content/abstracts/paper37.md

 ---
-title: "msqrob2PTM: differential abundance and differential usage analysis of MS-based proteomics data at the post-translational modification and peptidoform level"
+title: "NetworkHub: a one-stop-shop to retrieve and use protein-protein interaction network data in Bioconductor"
-tags: ["Short talk"]
+tags: ["Poster"]
 type: "blog"
 draft: false
 ---